FreeClimbAPI/python-sdk/docs/DefaultApi.md

     has_application = False # bool | Indication of whether the phone number has an application linked to it. (optional) if omitted the server will use the default value of False voice_enabled = True # bool | Indicates whether the phone number can handle Calls.
 Typically set to true for all numbers. (optional) if omitted the server will use the default value of True sms_enabled = True # bool | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers. (optional) if omitted the server will use the default value of True capabilities_voice = True # bool |  (optional) capabilities_sms = True # bool |  (optional) capabilities_toll_free = True # bool |  (optional) capabilities_ten_dlc = True # bool |  (optional) capabilities_short_code = True # bool |  (optional) offnet = True # bool, none_type | Indication of whether the phone number was registered as an offnet number.
+Typically set to true for all numbers. (optional) if omitted the server will use the default value of True has_campaign = True # bool | Indication of whether the phone number has a campaign associated with it (optional) capabilities_voice = True # bool |  (optional) capabilities_sms = True # bool |  (optional) capabilities_toll_free = True # bool |  (optional) capabilities_ten_dlc = True # bool |  (optional) capabilities_short_code = True # bool |  (optional) offnet = True # bool | Indication of whether the phone number was registered as an offnet number.
 This field will be rendered only for requests to the IncomingPhone number resource. (optional)

     # example passing only required values which don't have defaults set
     try:
         # List Incoming Numbers
-        api_response = api_instance.list_incoming_numbers(account_id)
+        api_response = api_instance.list_incoming_numbers()
         pprint(api_response)
     except freeclimb.ApiException as e:
         print("Exception when calling DefaultApi->list_incoming_numbers: %s\n" % e)